New Time-Varying Rate Option for Qualifying Ohio Edison, Cleveland Electric Illuminating Company and Toledo Edison Customers

 Although you are not required to reduce your electric usage, under the TVR, a customer can achieve savings by shifting electric usage from hours when rates are higher to hours when rates are lower.
 A combination of shifting usage and reduced consumption would likely result in additional savings.

 Simple changes to when you use energy-intensive appliances can result in savings on your electric bill and reduce peak demand on the grid, for example, run washing machines, clothes dryers, dishwashers, and all large appliances off-peak; use an ENERGY STAR® certified smart thermostat to reduce heating/cooling in on-peak hours or when you are away; use timers on electric water heaters and recirculation pumps so they operate mainly off-peak; turn off all but essential lights during on-peak hours or put lights on timers; if you have an electric vehicle, charge it off-peak.

 Are savings guaranteed with the time-varying rate?

-How can you review your electricity usage?
+How can I review my electricity usage?

 Your smart meter detects and records your electricity usage at hourly intervals, and you will be billed according to your rate plan.
 Your recorded hourly usage is located on the Customer Portal of the FirstEnergy website.
 Also available is our Home Energy Analyzer, which is a convenient tool to better understand your household energy use and ways to improve efficiency.